 This is the first thing most people forget to do before starting their IELTS training.
 In general, candidates from countries where English is the native language can easily understand the accents used in IELTS listing audios.
 Also, they don’t need to make extra effort to get the band they need to listen because they are using this accent and using it in their daily lives.

-In contrast, people who live in a nation where languages
+In contrast, people who live in a nation where languages other than English are used for communication need a lot of listening practice to get 9 bands in listening.

 Because of this, they urgently need to follow a strict routine to establish their listening skills.
 Below are some tips that can teach us how to get our ears used to hear.